emanjavacas/cosycat-wiki/General-workflow.md

 2. **Pagination:** These options allow a user to move through the pages of results backward, foward and by specifying a page number.

-3. **Filters:** The filter option controls the filter options applied to the query, constraining its retrieval from the corpus to a set of data.
-The options here use sets based on the XML data in the corpus and include the following potential constraints:
+3. **Filters:** The filter option controls the filters applied to the query, constraining its retrieval from the corpus to a set of data.
+Filters are actually automatically created based on the indexed structural attributes of the corpus (so, different corpora will have different filters).
+Below are example filters used by MBG in the EMMA corpus:
   * **Genre**
   * **textForm**
   * **Date**